karrot-dev/35c3-foodsaving-talk/tilmann.md

 # Karrot History

 - started in 2016
-- active users since mid-2017
+- has active users since mid-2017
 - currently 16 active groups in 9 countries with 500 active users
 - 50 food pickups per day

-_"utter failure!"_ (if we were a startup)
+--

-But:
+&rarr; _"failure!"_ - if we were a startup

-these people go out and save food every day, which is a win for their community
+But: **these people go out and save food every day!**

 ---